 - a.
 Basis for Addition.
 Personnel and customers can wear Face Coverings at all times and maintain at least six feet of physical distance except for brief interactions (e.g., in some instances where remote payment is not feasible, while paying for services).
 No inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved.
 Customers interact only with a small number of individuals from other Households, and although Personnel are interacting with a moderate number of people, the duration of those interactions are low and safety limitations can ensure adequate social distancing and decrease the risk of virus transmission.
-The majority of interactions can occur outdoors, which further decreases risk-and consistent with Section 5.c of the Order, businesses are strongly urged to conduct interactions outdoors to the largest extent possible. - b.
+As modified, the customer interactions will occur outdoors, which further decreases risk-and consistent with Section 5.c of the Order. - b.
 Description and Conditions to Operate.
 Services that do not generally require close customer contact (e.g., dog grooming and shoe or electronics repair) may operate, subject to the following limitations and conditions: - i.
-To the extent feasible, all interactions and transactions between Personnel and customers should occur outdoors; - ii.
+All interactions and transactions between Personnel and customers must occur outdoors; - ii.
 The store must limit the number of Personnel in the facility so that Personnel can comply with Social Distancing Requirements (Section 8.0 of the Order); - iii.
 The businesses must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and comply with Health Officer Directive No. 2020-10b, as that directive may be amended from time to time, regarding required best practices for retail businesses with curbside pickup and drop-off; - iv.
 The stores must have direct access to an immediately adjacent sidewalk, street, alley, or parking area for pickup by customers using any mode of travel, without blocking pedestrian access or causing pedestrian or vehicle congestion; and - v.
 Stores in an enclosed indoor shopping center that do not have direct access to adjacent sidewalk, street, parking lot or alley area may not reopen at this time unless they are located in an approved Indoor Shopping Center as described in 1.b above.